Davide64-dev/FEUP_COMP_Javamm/README.md

 # Java-- Compiler

-Contains a reference implementation for of the project that supports a small portion of Java (Java--)
+Contains a reference implementation for of the project that supports a small portion of Java (Java--).
+It is a Java-- compiler written in Java.

+The creation of this program is part of the curriculum for the [Compilers](https://sigarra.up.pt/feup/en/UCURR_GERAL.FICHA_UC_VIEW?pv_ocorrencia_id=520331) course.

 ## Group members